SebastianBoldt/Jelly/README.md

 ## Example

-You can use Jelly-

-to build you own Alert-Views using ViewControllers designed by yourself.
+You can use Jelly to build your own Alert-Views using ViewControllers designed by yourself.

 TODO: ADD GIFS OVER HERE